fanbu1995/Epidemic-models-simulation-inference/README.md

 - `hosp`: removal time (hospitalization, isolation, or death); after this point the individual is considered no longer infectious.
 - `event1`: if `onset` time was censored/unobserved (0 = censored, 1 otherwise).
 - `event2`: if `hosp` time was censored/unobserved (0 = censored, 1 otherwise).

+### Simulated data for a population with group-level effects (two groups)

+A simulated dataset from a stochastic SIR-D model on a population with two demographic groups (e.g., younger / older populations) with different infection / recovery rates, and cross infections between two groups.
+You can assume that after infection, an individual either dies or recovers, with a certain recovery/death rate within each group.

+The dataset has daily counts on infections and deaths, with columns:

+ - `I_obs_g0`: observed number of infectious indivduals for group 0
+ - `I_obs_g1`: observed number of infectious indivduals for group 1
+ - `ObsIncidence_g0`: new observed infection counts from group 0
+ - `ObsIncidence_g1`: new observed infection counts from group 1
+ - `D_cum_g0`: cumulative deaths in group 0
+ - `D_cum_g1`: cumulative deaths in group 1
+ - `DeathsDaily_g0': new deaths in group 0 (true counts, observed + unobserved)
+ - `DeathsDaily_g1`: new deaths in group 1
+ - `DeathsDailyObs_g0`: new deaths among observed infected individuals in group 0
+ - `DeathsDailyObs_g1`: new deaths among observed infected individuals in group 1

+As you can probably guess, the observed counts are not necessarily the same as true counts, due to possible under-reporting.

 ### Simulated data for flu transmission and contact tracing